Want some ideas for storage in a tiny cabin? Here’s how we built storage for a family of four into our 100 sq. ft. bunkie.

 Shoes were a perpetual issue.
-We all had two to three pairs of shoes: water shoes, sandals, and something warmer.
-Luckily, we also had a lot of extra plywood from our build.
+We all had two to three pairs of shoes each: water shoes, sandals, and something warmer.
+Luckily, we also had a lot of extra plywood.

 We built an outdoor step that opened up for some hidden shoe storage.
-However, the favourite shoe storage place was a plywood box at the foot of the other daybed.
+However, the favorite shoe storage place was a plywood box at the foot of the other daybed.

 5. Loft cubbies

 After a year of using the shabin, we firmly decided not to insulate the roof.
 We really just couldn’t manage without the extra 3 1/2 inches of space in the loft ceiling.
 That meant that there was a gap between the loft and the sides of the wall.
-And sometimes we accidentally dropped items onto the daybeds below.
-(It’s a VERY tiny loft!)
+And sometimes we accidentally dropped items onto whoever was sleeping in the daybeds below.
+(It’s a VERY tiny loft.)

-Brad used all scrap wood leftover from our original build to make storage cubbies for the loft.
+Brad used scrap wood leftover from our original building to make storage cubbies for the loft.
 Here’s what he did:

 - Because we were unable to easily get building supplies on our remote island, we bought at least 1 extra piece of everything we needed to build our shabin.
-That way the building wouldn’t have to stop completely because of a miss-cut or broken board.
+That way construction wouldn’t have to stop completely because of a miss-cut or broken board.

 - The spare 2″ x 6″ board was used to create the vertical sides of the box that came right down from the edge of the loft floor.